The stories of Elijah run the 13 tribes of Israel as do the

 4But he himself went a day's journey into the wilderness, and came and sat down under an oak tree; and he requested for himself that he might die, and said, It is enough for me; now, Yahvah, take away my life; for I am not better than my fathers.

-5Then he lay down and slept soundly under the oak tree; and look, an angel touched him and said to him, Arise and eat.
+5Then he lay down and slept soundly under the oak tree; and look, a king touched him and said to him, Arise and eat.

 6And he looked, and saw at his head a cake baked on the coals and a cruse of water.
 And he ate and drank, and lay down again.

-7And the angel of Yahvah came the 2nd time and touched him and said, Arise, eat and drink, because the journey is too great for you.
+7And the king of Yahvah came the 2nd time and touched him and said, Arise, eat and drink, because the journey is too great for you.

 8And he arose, and ate and drank, and went in the strength of that food 40 days and 40 nights as far as Horeb the mount of god.